McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 You need:
 * Multiple seperate locus multiple sequence alignment files (fasta format) **OR**
   * A single concatenated multiple sequence alignment file
-  * A CSV file illustrating locus lengths and positions
+  * A CSV file illustrating locus lengths and positions (formatting explained later)
 * Directory of paired-end read files
-* (Optional but recommended) a tree generated from combining all the loci
+* (Optional) a tree generated from combining all the loci

 ### A Few Notes on Code Examples